azangru/mysite/src/blog/2023/mrna-covid-vaccine/index.md

 <link href="./assets/styles.css" rel="stylesheet">
 {% endhtml %}

-There was a time, during the Covid pandemic, when the media were educating their audiences about the nature and the mechanism of action of different vaccines being developed against covid.
-I remember numerous infographics in the papers; but I did not save them then; and they are hard to locate now.
+There was a time, during the Covid pandemic, when the media were educating their audiences about the nature and the mechanism of action of different new vaccines against covid.
+I remember seeing various infographics in the papers; but I did not save them then; and they are hard to locate now.
 At least my google-fu isn’t strong enough.
-I managed to find a couple of different ones, which will illustrate my point.
-[One]([Link](https://www.nytimes.com/interactive/2020/health/pfizer-biontech-covid-19-vaccine.html)) was produced by the _New York Times’_ graphics department; and the [other](https://www.bbc.co.uk/news/world-europe-54902056) was published by the BBC and is attributed to _Nature_.
+Still, I managed to find a couple, which will illustrate my point.
+[One]([Link](https://www.nytimes.com/interactive/2020/health/pfizer-biontech-covid-19-vaccine.html)) was produced by the _New York Times’_ graphics department; and the [other](https://www.bbc.co.uk/news/world-europe-54902056) was published by the BBC, with an attribution to _Nature_.

 ## The Infographics